 Instacart plans to focus on selling employees' shares in IPO - WSJ

-Sept 19 (Reuters) - Grocery delivery app Instacart Inc plans to focus on the sale of employees' shares in its U.S. initial public offering and does not intend to raise much capital for the company, the Wall Street Journal reported on Monday, citing sources familiar with the matter.
+Sept 19 (Reuters) - Grocery delivery app Instacart Inc does not seek to raise much capital in its U.S. initial public offering and instead plans to focus on the sale of employees' shares, the Wall Street Journal reported on Monday, citing sources familiar with the matter.

 The shares will be sold directly to new investors at an agreed-upon price ahead of a stock-market debut, according to the WSJ report.